rhayes777/PyAutoFit/docs/index.rst

                     np.exp(-0.5 * transformed_xvalues / self.sigma)

-A *model* fit then only requires that a **PyAutoFit** ``Analysis`` class is writen, which combines the data, *model* and likelihood function and defines how the *model-fit* is performed using a non-linear search (e.g. `dynesty <https://github.com/joshspeagle/dynesty>`_, `emcee <https://github.com/dfm/emcee>`_ or `PySwarms <https://pyswarms.readthedocs.io/en/latest/>`_).
+A *model* fit then only requires that a **PyAutoFit** ``Analysis`` class is writen, which combines the data, *model* and likelihood function and defines how the *model-fit* is performed using a `NonLinearSearch` (e.g. `dynesty <https://github.com/joshspeagle/dynesty>`_, `emcee <https://github.com/dfm/emcee>`_ or `PySwarms <https://pyswarms.readthedocs.io/en/latest/>`_).
 Lets take a look at an example ``Analysis`` class: